g2glab/docs-pg/contents/pg-format.md

     * If there are multiple lines with the same Node ID, latter ones are ignored
 * Each line can contain arbitrarily many **labels**
 * Each line can contain arbitrarily many **properties**
+* Each property can have multiple values.
+    * The following example has multiple values as `name` property

+          101  :person  name:Alice name:Ally country:"United States"

 ### Edges